Quicksilver-lab/Scammers/README.md

 ## Contact

-If you have any questions, suggestions, or concerns, please contact us at [your email address].
+If you have any questions, suggestions, or concerns, please contact us at hartofstone92@gmail.com.

 ---